 - Website: https://crimson.leeds.ac.uk/ | Twitter | LinkedIn | Googlescholar | Researchgate | ORCID

 I am an applied social scientist working bringing methodological expertise in the research and evaluation of complex public policy issues.
 I am interested in the relationship between research methods, evidence and policy making

 I am part of the pioneering research group (RAMESES II) developing methodological standards in realist evaluation methods.

 - Director Advanced Qualitative Research Methods Training (AQUALM) ESRC White Rose DTP

-I am an expert in public policy evaluation, with special interest in realist evaluation methodology.
+I am an expert in public policy evaluation, with special interest in realist evaluation and theory-driven evaluation methodology.
 I collaborate with health professionals, other social scientists and health service researchers to develop evaluations of complex interventions using qualitative and mixed-methods approaches.

 My past research has covered treatment decision-making in multiple sclerosis; an evaluation of a programme to improve maternal health in Nigeria; an evaluation of hospital discharge policy in the UK, learning disabilities user led quality measures/matrix in the NHS; organ donation policy, emergency mental health hospital admissions and developing reporting and quality standards in healthcare evaluation (RAMESES II study).

 I am the Chair of the Organ Trade and Trafficking WG at the European Platform on Ethical, Legan and Psychosocial Aspects of Transplantation (ELPAT) (European Society of Organ Transplantation- ESOT)